TIBCOSoftware/TCSTK-component-schematics/README.md

-# TIBCO Cloud™ Starters Toolkit -- Component Schematics
+# TIBCO Cloud Starter - Component Schematics

-Component Schematics allow you to customize applications using generated components.
+Component Schematics, will generate code in order for you to customize apps.

 ### Create your first Cloud App